Modernizr/customizr/README.md

 ###### **`devFile`** (String, optional)
 Path to the local build file you're using for development.
 This parameter is needed so `customizr` can skip your dev file when traversing your project to avoid triggering false positives.
 If you're using a remote file for development, set this option to `remote`.

 This is an optional parameter.
 If you do not have a local devFile, set this option to `false`.
-Do note that if this parameter is false and you have a locoal development file, it will include any reference it finds and will defeat the purpose of this tool.
+Note that if this parameter is false and you have a local development file, it will find all Modernizr references from this file and will defeat the purpose of this tool.

 ###### **`dest`** (String, optional)
 Path to save the customized Modernizr build.
 It defaults to `lib/modernizr-custom.js`.